aaron-h6665/How-to-Learn-Git/README.md

 How to Add Images to README:
 * https://stackoverflow.com/questions/14494747/how-to-add-images-to-readme-md-on-github

+### How I would go about learning Git if I knew everything I know now at the beginning

+...

 ### My Notes On a Follow Through of Dr. Zufelt's Guide to Git
 My teacher in CSC 471: Cryptography Dr. Zufelt has given me a bunch of videos, resources, and exercises to learn how to use Git.
 I have forked the repository that contains the material that I am following: https://github.com/aaron-h6665/resources_for_students.git.
 There is also info on Web Dev if you are interested but I will not be covering that.